GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 # GroupSync: Cloud SQL IAM Database Authentication for Groups
 **Note:** This project is experimental and is not an officially supported Google product.

 GroupSync is a self-deployed service that provides support for managing [Cloud SQL IAM Database Authentication](https://cloud.google.com/sql/docs/mysql/authentication) for groups.
-This service leverages [Cloud Run](https://cloud.google.com/run), [Cloud Scheduler](https://cloud.google.com/scheduler), and the [Cloud SQL Python Connector](https://github.com/googlecloudplatform/cloud-sql-python-connector) to consistently update and sync Cloud SQL instances based on IAM groups.
+GroupSync leverages [Cloud Run](https://cloud.google.com/run), [Cloud Scheduler](https://cloud.google.com/scheduler), and the [Cloud SQL Python Connector](https://github.com/googlecloudplatform/cloud-sql-python-connector) to consistently update and sync Cloud SQL instances based on IAM groups.
 It will create missing database IAM users, GRANT roles to database IAM users based on their IAM groups, and REVOKE roles from database IAM users no longer in IAM groups.

 ## Supported Databases
 Currently only the following databases are supported: